-Risk Assurance team's Terms of Reference (ToR) 1.22.1
+1.22.1 Risk Assurance team's Terms of Reference (ToR)

-- To take overall responsibility for Information Security Management and will include representation from: - Head of MIS, Compliance & Admin.
-0 - IAOs.
-0 - Human Resources.
-0 - Define ownership and responsibility for Information Security Policy and Procedures. - Review Information Security Policy within the organisation. - Have representation on the Executive board meetings to address security issues.
+- To take overall responsibility for Information Security Management and will include representation from: - o Head of MIS, Compliance & Admin. - o IAOs. - o Human Resources. - Define ownership and responsibility for Information Security Policy and Procedures. - Review Information Security Policy within the organisation. - Have representation on the Executive board meetings to address security issues.